Queuety

 CLI

-View the full timeline as a table:
+View the timeline as a table:

 wp queuety workflow timeline 42

-View the state snapshot at a specific step:
+View state after a step:

 wp queuety workflow state-at 42 0